 Posted by Drew H on Jun 27, 2018

-AWFUL!
+Awful!
 No fraud protection!
-After becoming victims of fraudulent transactions to fake accounts WF created, they seized monies from us and demanded additional funds.
-Avoid WF at all costs.
+After becoming victims of fraudulent transactions to fake accounts Wells Fargo created, they seized money from us and demanded additional funds.
+Avoid Wells Fargo at all costs.
 Awful customer service.
 No one gives you an answer or responds.

 Posted by joanna on Mar 10, 2018

-AVOID AVOID AVOID ... do not use them they are all scam
+AVOID AVOID AVOID ... do not use them they are all a scam.

 Posted by Sandra on Aug 24, 2017